Rajeshgulivindala/Assignment1-Getting-Organized/PetDayCare.md

 - Can you describe your steps when onboarding a new client?
 - What do you find most confusing or inconsistent in the current process?
 - Are any digital tools used to manage onboarding tasks?

+### For the Customers:
+- What common difficulties or complaints do customers express during onboarding?
+- Do clients fill out any paperwork or forms during onboarding?
+Is it online?
+- What questions do new customers usually ask?

+---